aaronmars/geniuslink/README.md

 | host   | true     | A MindTouch site homepage url or hostname * |
 | token  | true     | The browser developer token for the hostname's domain |

 *(e.g. `example.mindtouch.us`, `https://example.mindtouch.us`).
-Please note that HTTPS url's cannot be used on on non-HTTP origins.
-The system or website utilizing GeniusLink must be HTTPS for an HTTPS connection to a MindTouch site.
+Please note that an insecure HTTP connection cannot be invoked from a secure HTTPS origin.

 ### GeniusLink.search({String} query, {Object} options)
 The interface to search for help articles from a MindTouch site.
 Returns a promised object for asynchronous JavaScript programming.